-But meeting in person also comes with some major downsides: Airfare and hotel accommodations get pricey, flying back and forth between cities eats into work time, and each flight will add about 0.5 metric tons of CO2 to your carbon footprint (and hasten the apocalypse).
+However, choosing to get together in person as a distributed team does come with some major downsides.
+Assuming it’s safe to travel, airfare and hotel accommodations can be pricey, and each flight will add about 0.5 metric tons of CO2 to your carbon footprint.

-Even video conferencing, which allows you to pick up on facial expressions and some body language (which constitutes 55% of communication), has its limitations.
-When the person you’re talking to is a two-inch-tall disembodied head that magically transforms into a buffering wheel every 15 seconds, deciphering facial expressions and body language can be a challenge.
+Even video conferencing, which allows you to pick up on facial expressions and some body language, has its limitations.
+When the person you’re talking to is a two-inch-tall disembodied head that magically transforms into a buffering wheel every 15 seconds, deciphering facial expressions and body language can be frustrating.

 But remote meetings don’t have to be that awkward.
 Building rapport and understanding helps fill in the communication gaps during those technologically-challenging moments.
-Here are five icebreakers to help your team kick off your next remote meeting on the same page.
+Let's look at some icebreakers and quick virtual activities to help your team kick-off your next conference call on the same page.

 Easy (Not Cheesy) Remote Team Building Exercises